Nithinjayan4/Curd_project/README.md

 - Update the "Contributing" section to suit your project's contribution guidelines.
 - Include a license section and provide the license file (e.g., LICENSE.md) if your project is open-source.

-This README.md file will serve as the documentation for your project on GitHub, helping users and contributors understand how to use, contribute to, and understand your application.